sanchezpaco/github-actions-playground/workshop/iac_scan/README.md

 ## Tools Used in This Module

-- **Checkov** - Static analysis for IaC
+- [**Checkov**](https://github.com/bridgecrewio/checkov) - Static analysis tool for Infrastructure as Code security scanning
-- **Trivy** - Misconfiguration scanner for IaC
+- [**Trivy**](https://github.com/aquasecurity/trivy) - Misconfiguration scanner for Infrastructure as Code
-  - It also supports scanning filesystems, containers or repos, but we will focus on IaC for this module.
+  - Also supports scanning filesystems, containers or repos, but we focus on IaC for this module

 ## Learning Objectives